 In this section, you will find:

 Being diagnosed with ovarian cancer is very distressing and there will be times when you need to talk to someone who simply understands.
 Each of these organisations has staff who are ready to listen and offer you the support you need.

 Ovarian Cancer Australia 1300 660 334 www.ovariancancer.net.au

 Ovarian Cancer Australia staff are available Monday to Friday, 9 am – 5 pm to provide supportive information and referrals for women with ovarian cancer and for their family and friends.
-Our Ovarian Cancer Australia Connect online forum gives you access to a community of compassionate and supportive women who have been affected by ovarian cancer.
-The forum includes a group for younger women; click here to explore further.
+Ovarian Cancer Australia also have an online forum with a section specifically for younger women with ovarian cancer.
+To visit and register for our online forum click here

 Cancer Council Help Line